What is fett?

 If you’ve ever come across the word “fett”, you may have wondered what it really means.
 Is it just the German word for “fat”?
 Why do German speakers sometimes use it to mean “cool” or “awesome”?

-And how does it connect to the world of Star Wars through characters like Boba Fett?
+And how does it connect to the world of fett meaning star wars through characters like Boba Fett?
 The truth is, this short word carries a surprising amount of history, culture, and modern-day relevance.

 For language learners, knowing the difference between literal “fett” (fat) and slang “fett” (cool) can help avoid awkward misunderstandings.